Five Reasons Why North Carolina Pays More For Health Care

 Mandates are laws that require consumers to pay more for health insurance in order to receive certain for conditions, procedures, and tests.
 These mandates make coverage more comprehensive, forcing North Carolinians to pay for benefits they may not want or need.

-North Carolina has 57 mandated requirements for insurance companies, placing us in the top one-third of states.
+At the time of this publication, North Carolina has 57 mandated requirements for insurance companies, placing us in the top one-third of states.

 Each of these factors by itself probably wouldn’t cause North Carolina to top the list of ‘Most Expensive States for Health Care.’
 But added together, they’re responsible for this dubious honor.

 Blue Cross NC is working to make health care in our state better, more accessible and more affordable.
-To learn more about how we’re fighting high health care costs – and to find out how you can help control costs – visit our State of Costs website.